 There are times on this journey of marriage and making my husband happy that I realize I can’t do it alone.
 I need help.
-I appreciate the women like Steph who’ve answered my plea for guest posts this month and come alongside to share their advice from more years of marriage.
+I appreciate women who’ve come alongside me to share their advice from more years of marriage.
 I also know I can turn to God for strength, for He founded the institution of marriage and speaks often to it in His Word.

 And then there are the Saints—the great men and women of history who lived out their love for Jesus and remain shining examples of what it means to serve God.
 While we may think of saints as priests or nuns who lived celibate lives, many of them were also married (and parents) and lived in circumstances that look remarkably like our own.
 And so I find inspiration in asking them to pray for me, knowing that they’ve been through this too and they know how to ask for help for me.

 This Canadian saint was born in 1701 and lived and studied with the Ursulines in Quebec for a couple years.
 She married at age 21, but her husband proved unfaithful and when he died, left her with six children and his debts.
 Margeurite opened a store to support herself and her children, and often helped those poorer than herself.
 She founded the Sisters of Charity of the General Hospital of Montreal (also known as the Grey Nuns) in 1737.
 She died at age 70 and was canonized by Pope John Paul II in 1990.
 She is the patron saint of difficult marriages and her feast day is October 16.

 “When we are having struggles of our own, it’s tempting to focus on resolving our problems rather than continuing to reach out to those most in need of our assistance.
 The example Marguerite set prompted Pope John XXIII to call her the ‘Mother of Universal Charity’ when she was beautified.” ~ Melanie Rigney, Sisterhood of Saints: Daily Guidance and Inspiration